Lokankara/Quiz/src/main/resources/quiz-set_5.md

 ---

 ## 3. Your company is planning the deployment of a new application on AWS, which will require steady-state workloads to be running 24/7.
 To optimize costs, your CFO suggests purchasing compute capacity in advance.
-As the Cloud Practitioner responsible for managing the AWS resources, you need to choose the most cost-effective purchasing option for these specific workloads.
-Which AWS compute purchasing option should you recommend?
+As the Cloud Practitioner responsible for managing the AWS resources, you need to choose the most cost-effective purchasing answers for these specific workloads.
+Which AWS compute purchasing answers should you recommend?

 - Savings Plans.
 - On-Demand Instances.